amitlevy/BFGPT/README.md

 export OPENAI_API_KEY='yourkey'
 ```

-5. Run the command (Careful!
+5. Run the command (**Careful**!
 It costs money, potentially a lot, especially if you changed it to GPT-4.
 Each iteration is two API calls, and the default is 100 iterations.
 By default you must press Enter before each iteration to confirm.):
 ```
 python3 BFGPT.py kubernetes.txt "Can a cat live inside a Kubernetes container?"
 ```